Suzuki says profits fell for first time in 6 years, sees 2015 rebound

-TOKYO Japan's Suzuki Motor Corp (7269.T) said its annual operating profit fell for the first time in six years, missing its own target, as weak demand at home and Southeast Asia offset hefty currency gains and robust earnings in India, its biggest market.
+TOKYO May 11 Japan's Suzuki Motor Corp said its annual operating profit fell for the first time in six years, missing its own target, as weak demand at home and Southeast Asia offset hefty currency gains and robust earnings in India, its biggest market.

-The country's fourth-largest automaker said on Monday operating profit dropped 4.4 percent to 179.42 billion yen (1 billion pounds) in the year ended March, despite a 22.2 billion yen currency gain as the weaker yen boosted the value of overseas sales.
+The country's fourth-largest automaker said on Monday operating profit dropped 4.4 percent to 179.42 billion yen ($1.50 billion) in the year ended March, despite a 22.2 billion yen currency gain as the weaker yen boosted the value of overseas sales.

 The result was below both the small car specialist's own guidance that operating profit would edge up 0.1 percent to 188 billion yen, and an average estimate of 189.55 billion yen in a Thomson Reuters survey of 23 analysts.